typo3-themes/themes/Documentation/Index.rst

 Templating strategy
 -------------------

 To make your own theme you have to choose a templating engine.
-You can choose atleast between:
+You can choose at least between:

 - pure TYPOScript
 - fluidcontent and fluidpages